-FURCPEAN UNIVERSITY SPORTS ASSOCIATION
+EUROPEAN UNIVERSITY SPORTS ASSOCIATION

-Good practice GAISF Global Association is the of International Sports Federations, an Short decription: umbrella body composed of autonomous independent International Short description of good practice to be Federations and other international sport highlighted and event related organisations.
+GOOD PRACTICE Short description: GAISF is the Global Association of International Sports Federations, an umbrella body composed of autonomous and independent International Sports Federations and other international sport and event related organisations.
 Founded in 1967, GAISF is a key pillar of the wider sports movement and acts as the voice for its 125 Members, Associate Members and observers, which include both Olympic and non-Olympic sports organisations.
-Organization that has implemented the Global Association of International Sports good practice: Federations (name of the organization) Website where is available: https://gaisf.sport/ What aspect of good governance is covering the mentioned practice: This website contains a lot of information; useful links and lists of board members (ex.
-Communication with wide public, including biographies each short on financial reporting, communication of member; updates on news and happenings, board decisions. accountability, including board member biographies and transparency, accessibility, ect..) photos; Monthly and yearly reports and managing decisions are published on the website regularly; contact information well defined; list of assembly members; statutes; Code of conduct; code of ethics; projects overview; strategy; budget reports; financial accounts: reports; membership fee structure; handbooks and project descriptions; Statutes; Logo; GDPR;

-Why can be considered as good practice and adopted by other sport entities:
+Organization that has implemented the good practice: Global Association of International Sports Federations Website: https://gaisf.sport/ What aspect of good governance is covering the mentioned practice: This website contains a lot of information; useful links and lists of board members including short biographies on each member; updates on news and happenings, including board member biographies and photos; Monthly and yearly reports and managing decisions are published on the website regularly; contact information well defined; list of assembly members; statutes; Code of conduct; code of ethics; projects overview; strategy; budget reports; financial reports; accounts; membership fee structure; handbooks and project descriptions; Statutes; Logo; GDPR.
+Why can be Vision considered as good practice and adopted by other sport entities: GAISF's vision is to be "The united voice of sports, protecting the interests of International Federations."
+This vision encapsulates GAISF's multi-faceted role; from supporting its Member federations climb the 'pyramid' of Olympic sport, to creating IF-focused services and events for the benefit of our Members.
+GAISF is as equally committed to helping its Members promote sport at every level and in every corner of the world, from grassroots to elite level competition, wherever its Members have national organisations and events.